fluent/fluentd-docs-gitbook/plugins/filter/grep.md

 The pattern parameter is string type before 1.2.0.

-For example, the following filters out events whose "status\_code" field is 5xx.
+For example, the following filters out events whose `status_code` field is 5xx:

 ```
 <exclude>